opendatasoft/ods-documentation/source/creating_content/01_creating_content_page/create.rst

 Creating a content page
 =======================

-The OpenDataSoft platform allows to publish and explore datasets, but also to use it to build fully customized content pages, mixing editorial content as well as data visualizations built from the datasets published in the domain.
+The Opendatasoft platform allows to publish and explore datasets, but also to use it to build fully customized content pages, mixing editorial content as well as data visualizations built from the datasets published in the domain.

 Content pages can be used to: